Frequently Asked Questions

 Would you speak at our event?

 Almost certainly yes.
-We are always keen to talk to people about the issues surrounding open source software and will do our best to schedule in any speaking requests.
+We are always keen to talk to people about the issues surrounding free and open source software and will do our best to schedule in any speaking requests.
 We speak mainly at UK events but regularly travel across the EU and have attended events in the US in the past.

 We are writing a project proposal for a funding call, can we approach you for advice before knowing the outcome of the bid?